MicrosoftDocs/azure-reference-other/studio-module-reference/execute-python-script.md

     Use of a dataset is optional, if you want to generate data using Python, or use Python code to import the data directly into the module.

     This module supports addition of a second Studio dataset on **Dataset2**.
-Reference this in your Python script as DataFrame2.
+Reference the second dataset in your Python script as DataFrame2.

     Datasets stored in Studio are automatically converted to **pandas** data.frames when loaded with this module.